 3.4.1.
 Club Ranking is based on the previous two (2) seasons points that the clubs achieved (§2.3.4).

-3.4.2.
+"3.4.2.
 The club with the highest average of points in the last two (2) seasons will be ranked at position #1.
 The team with the second highest average will be ranked at position #2 and so on.

 3.4.3.
 If a team didn't compete in one of the previous seasons their points will be also divided by 2.